even311379/TiledLevel/Guide/WorkFlow.md

 ### Merge Tiled level

 You can convert tiled level asset to static mesh now!
-There three places where you can execute this command:
+There are three places where you can execute this command:
-1. Right click on the tiled level asset on content browser.
+1. Right click on the tiled level actor on your map.
-2. Right click on the tiled level actor on your map.
+2. Right click on the tiled level asset on content browser.
 3. Click the new toolbar button on tiled level editor.

 > LOD and simple collisions will be setup automatically.
 No worries. <br/>